SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

 <div class="text-center m-2.5 mt-8 mb-6">
   <img class="zoomin w-full"
-    title="Line chart showing the compressions speed as a function of the compression ratio using multiple compression algos on a t4g.large server at AWS." src="/assets/images/blog/benchmarks-bw_mem.webp"/>
+    title=" compressions speed as a function of the compression ratio using multiple compression algos on a t4g.large" alt="Line chart showing the compressions speed as a function of the compression ratio using multiple compression algos on a t4g.large server at AWS." src="/assets/images/blog/benchmarks-bw_mem.webp"/>
   <p>The compressions speed as a function of the compression ratio using multiple compression algos on a <code>t4g.large</code> server at AWS<br />(data collected an visualized by Spare Cores)</p>
 </div>

-As you can see, we also added the L1/L2/L3 cache amounts to the chart, as being highly relevant to the performance.
-Note that depending on the actual CPU implementation, the cache amounts might be shared accross cores, so on a server with 32 MB L3 cache and 8 cores, in most cases only 4 MB of L3 cache is available to a single core application, like `bw_mem`.
+As you can see, we also added the L1/L2/L3 cache amounts to the chart, as being highly relevant to the memory workload performance.
+Note that depending on the actual CPU implementation, the cache amounts might be shared across cores, so on a server with 32 MB L3 cache and 8 cores, in most cases only 4 MB of L3 cache is available to a single core application.

 ## OpenSSL Speed